kaibcropley/qml-game-engine/README.md

 - Top Down movement, with player controls included

 ## Planned Implementation
-Largest thing to still do is turn this into a Qt Lib, currently it is structured as a Qt project until I feel I've built a large enough set of tools to release it as a library.
+Likely another thing to still do is turn this into a Qt Lib, currently it is structured as a Qt project until I feel I've built a large enough set of tools to release it as a library.

 ### Grid Game
 - Some performance optimizations